The Negative Effects of Not Servicing Your Car (and How to Avoid Them)

 More Spent on Gas

 There are two big costs to driving a neglected vehicle.
-The first is that you’ll likely end up using more fuel because your engine won’t run as efficiently as possible, and the second is the additional cost in labor and expenses from repairs.
+The first is that you’ll likely end up using more fuel because your engine won’t run as efficiently as possible resulting in a lower MPG, and the second is the additional cost in labor and expenses from repairs.

 As every part of a vehicle works together, the longer you drive with one problem, the higher the chance others will arise.
 For instance, something as simple as neglecting your routine oil change can result in engine troubles and, if left unattended, your vehicle breaking down.

 How do I know when to service my car?
 Its performance may be telling you all you need to know.
 When you don’t take care of your vehicle, it becomes difficult to drive and less efficient to operate.
 On average, routinely neglected vehicles suffer reduced performance by as much as 50%.